OMGITSABIST/om-solution-swapper/README.md

 with very bad edits by omgitsabist

 dependant on [omsim](https://github.com/ianh/omsim)\
-works best with files downloaded from admin pages from http://events.critelli.technology/
+works best with files downloaded from admin pages of http://events.critelli.technology/

 at start, measures the Primary(), Secondary() and Tertiary() metrics for each solution in the SOLUTIONS folder, then copies the worst one into the GAMEFILES folder